kelexel/n3-node-mysql-singleton/README.md

 ## Purpose:

-* Make a database connection reusable across all my code basically, by wrapping a mysql connection, or pool, in a singleton.
+* Make a database connection reusable across all your code by wrapping a mysql connection (or pool connection), in a re-usable singleton.
+* Have the ability to connect to different databases, each db instance being it's own singleton.
 * Give the possibility to use database pooling, and the ability to re-use the same pool connection without re-querying the pool, or, allow one-use-only connections (FIFO style).
-* Act as a (very humble) drop-in replacement to node mysql.

 ## Changelog:
+* 1.2.0: New multi db support, simplified code...
 * 1.1.2: Releasing a pool connection is now done in the query callback
 * 1.1.1: Fixed npm publishing issue...
 * 1.1.0: Added some documentation to the code